jmsull/jmsull.github.io/about.md

 I'm currently a [DoE Office of Science Graduate Student Research](https://science.osti.gov/wdts/scgsr) awardee, and was a [DoE Computational Science Graduate Fellow](https://www.krellinst.org/csgf/) for 4 years prior.

 While in the Bay area, I've had the wonderful experience of serving as STEM faculty at [Mount Tamalpais College](https://www.mttamcollege.edu/) for the last couple of years.
 Through MTC, I've taught Intermediate Algebra, Physics I (with Lab), and Statistics for college credit in San Quentin State Prison as lecturer/co-instructor.
+See more [here]({{ site.baseurl }}/teaching/).

-If you're so inclined, some talk slides and paper links can be found [here](https://jmsull.github.io/publications_talks/).
+If you're so inclined, some talk slides and paper links can be found [here]({{ site.baseurl }}/publications_talks/).

 ### Contact me